jasonqiu98/GRAIL-artifact/README.md

 - ArangoDB-Cycle, ArangoDB-SP & ArangoDB-Pregel: in this repo, under the path [`go-graph-checker`](./go-graph-checker/)
 - Neo4j-APOC & Neo4j-GDS-SCC: in the repo [`pbt-benchmark`](https://github.com/JINZhao2000/pbt-benchmark)

+## Collect histories

+We use [`jepsen.arangodb`](https://github.com/jasonqiu98/jepsen.arangodb) to list histories, and [`jepsen.arangodb.single`](https://github.com/jasonqiu98/jepsen.arangodb.single) to collect register histories.
+See the two repositories for details.

 ## Set up the checker

 See details in [`setup.md`](./docs/setup.md).
 The usage is provided below.